ivy864/parallelFuck/README.md

 _                   wait for second thread to finish
 _                   wait for first thread to finish

->%*.                get value at position 0 of universal tape and print it
+>*.                get value at position 0 of universal tape and print it
 >+
-%*.                 get value at position 1 of universal tape and print it
+*.                 get value at position 1 of universal tape and print it
 <<.                 go back 2 cells and print
 ```

 ## Compatibility with BrainFuck

-All BrainFuck programs should be fully compatible with ParallelFuck, although comments
+ParallelFuck is a superset of brainfuck; all brainfuck programs should be compatible with ParallelFuck,
-which use include characters used for the new operators will cause problems.
+assuming they don't parallelfuck's unique instructions in comments.